vm6502q/qrack.net/api/README.md

 ##### `set_t_injection(quid sid)`

-Turn "near-Clifford" simulation techniques (for not just "`t`" gate, but "`rz`" in general) on/off, with true/false (default: on/true).
+Turn "near-Clifford" simulation techniques (for not just "`t`" gate, but "`r`" around Pauli Z axis in general) on/off, with true/false (default: on/true).
 (Near-clifford techniques are memory-efficient but might take very much longer execution time, without any "rounding" approximations applied, than other simulation techniques like state vector.)

 - `sid`: Simulator instance ID.